withastro/docs/src/pages/en/guides/cms/storyblok.md

 2. Under the **Git** tab, find the **Deploy Hooks** section.

 3. Provide a name for your webhook and the branch you want to trigger the build on.
 Click **Add** and copy the generated URL.

+##### Adding a webhook to Storyblok

+In your Storyblok space **settings**, click on the **Webhooks** tab.
+Paste the webhook URL you copied in the previous section.
+Finally, hit <kbd>Save</bbd> to create the webhook.

+Now, whenever you publish a new blog post in Contentful, a new build will be triggered and your blog will be updated.

 ## Official Resources